ucb-bar/riscv-sodor/README.md

   Harvard mode with synchronous memory).
 * Use the riscv-dis binary to provide diassembly support (instead of using Chisel RTL, which is expensive), which is provided by the riscv-fesvr repository.
+* Update the 1-stage to implement more of the RV32SBare supervisor spec.